Supporting the Whole Girl

 How Germs Spread

-Washing hands can keep you healthy and prevent the spread of respiratory and diarrheal infections from one person to the next.
+Washing hands can keep you healthy and prevent the spread of respiratory and other infections from one person to the next.
 Germs can spread from other people or surfaces when you:

 • Touch your eyes, nose, and mouth with unwashed hands